Seemor

 A snug Boerum Hill room sets a warm and cozy tone, with a pasta counter up front and servers who make you feel like a regular.
 One diner summed it up: "From the first bite, we knew we were in good hands."
 The room can get lively on weekends, but service stays attentive and kind, and the tableside moments are a little bit of theater.
 The cooking leans modern-traditional Sicilian, not flashy, just dialed-in flavors and premium ingredients.
 Expect handmade pasta with regional cues (nduja, bottarga), an octopus starter many call a must, and the cacio e pepe finished before your eyes.
 The culinary approach leans elevated Italian with thoughtful touches: produce-driven and technique-minded rather than experimental.
 Families are welcome, but space is tight and energy is lively.
 Classic pastas, chicken Milanese, and simple sides mean kids can find something familiar, though there is no explicit kids menu.
 If you need accessibility features, note reports that the entrance and bathrooms lack wheelchair access—call ahead to confirm current setup.

-What to Order
+What to order

 Location Insights

-Area: Charming brownstone blocks with a neighborhood feel; draws date nights and groups seeking upscale casual dining.
+Area vibe: Charming brownstone blocks with a neighborhood feel; draws date nights and groups seeking upscale casual dining.

 Safety: Generally safe, well-lit, steady evening foot traffic typical of Boerum Hill and nearby avenues.

-Nearby: Near Atlantic Ave shops, Barclays Center corridor, and Downtown Brooklyn; close to other bistros and bars.
+What's nearby: Near Atlantic Ave shops, Barclays Center corridor, and Downtown Brooklyn; close to other bistros and bars.

 Opening Hours

-Monday17:00–22:00 Tuesday17:00–22:00 Wednesday17:00–22:00 Thursday17:00–22:00 Friday17:00–22:00 Saturday11:30–22:00 Sunday11:30–22:00
+Sunday11:30–22:00 Monday17:00–22:00 Tuesday17:00–22:00 Wednesday17:00–22:00 Thursday17:00–22:00 Friday17:00–22:00 Saturday11:30–22:00